What SLPs Need to Know About the New Medicare SNF Payment Model

 patient-driven payment model (PDPM) for Medicare reimbursement, which bases payment for patients with speech-language pathology needs on their clinical characteristics.
 Here’s what speech-language pathologists (SLPs) need to know!

-The transition to PDPM will not lead to the end of employment for SLPs in SNFs.
+The transition to PDPM should not lead to the end of employment for SLPs in SNFs.

 If PDPM is appropriately implemented by SNFs, SLPs will be empowered to identify and treat patients who need their clinically necessary services rather than count the minutes of therapy provided to each patient.
 SNFs who state that SLPs are being laid off because of the transition